 - Application- It provides the applications an array of services

-HL7 standards transmit health data as a collection of messages, with each messaging sending a single record.
+HL7 standards transmit healthcare data as a collection of messages, with each message sending a single record.
 Here we’ve added the main types of HL7 standards:

 - HL7 Version 2- The most popular messaging Standard, HL7 Version 2 facilitates the exchange of patient care and clinical information